“Show Me What I Need to Do for My Abs”

 One way to look at it is this way: the ones that burn the most fat are the right ones.
 So, what are they?

 4. Pressing motions like Pushups or Bench Press

 5. Pulling motions like Lat Pulldowns or Bent Rows

 “Toning” Is About Putting On Muscle, and Shedding Fat

 The fact of the matter is you don’t actually necessarily need to do abdominal work, if your core is already strong.
 If your core is solid AND if you’re exercising regularly doing what are known as “compound” movements, your abs are worked as you do other exercises.
+Utilizing TRX Training products and exercises could also go a long way to reach the level of fitness you desire.
 The 5 listed above are “compound” exercises, in that they require several different muscles to work in tandem to complete the movement.
 Some people decide to exercise to simply get a slim waist but some people may need more help than others, which is ok.
 It’s simply about finding the right routine for you and results will come.